 Posted in | News | Biosensors | Chemical Sensor

-In a recent article published in the journal Sensors & Actuators: B, Chemical, researchers presented a novel lab-on-a-chip device that utilizes micro-electrodialysis and a graphene ion-selective sensor to provide a rapid, accurate, and cost-effective solution for measuring sodium ions in breast milk.
+In a recent article published in Sensors & Actuators: B, Chemical, researchers presented a novel lab-on-a-chip device that utilizes micro-electrodialysis and a graphene ion-selective sensor to provide a rapid, accurate, and cost-effective solution for measuring sodium ions in breast milk.

 Lab-on-a-Chip Speeds Sodium Detection in Breast Milk